kitnil/awesome/README.md

 ## PicoLisp

 - [picolisp](https://github.com/picolisp/picolisp) - PicoLisp is an open source Lisp dialect.
 It runs on Linux and other POSIX-compliant systems.
 Its most prominent features are simplicity and minimalism.
-- [particle](https://github.com/Seteeri/particle) - PicoLisp presentation/projection tree UI
+- [particle](https://github.com/Seteeri/particle) - PicoLisp presentation/projection userland

 ## Pony